|

 At the stroke of midnight on 30th June the British formally hand back Hong Kong to China, so ending 156 years of colonial rule.

-The first Harry Potter book, Harry Potter and the Philosopher's Stone, is published on 30th June.
-The novel by J.K.
-Rowling has a first print run of 500 copies.
+J.K.
+Rowling's first Harry Potter book, Harry Potter and the Philosopher's Stone, is published on 30th June, with a first print run of 500 copies.

-Following its aborted two-week mission in April, the space shuttle Columbia is relaunched on 1st July.
+July Following its aborted two-week mission in April, the space shuttle Columbia is re-launched on 1st July.
 This time the shuttle returns to earth on 17th July as planned.

 The Pathfinder probe lands on Mars on 4th July.

-Fashion designer Gianni Versace is murdered on 15th July outside his home in Miami's South Beach.
-Mourners joining friends and close family in Milan on 22nd July for a Mass in his memory include Diana, Princess of Wales, Elton John and Sting.
+Fashion designer Gianni Versace is murdered on Thursday, 15th July outside his home in Miami's South Beach.
+Mourners joining friends and close family in Milan for a Mass in his memory on 22nd July include Diana, Princess of Wales, Elton John and Sting.
+Versace's murderer Andrew Cunahan kills himself on 25th July following a police siege.

 On 25th August the former East German leader, Egon Krenz, is convicted on four specimen charges of incitement to manslaughter and sentenced to six-and-a-half years in prison.